gregzee/transl8/README.md

 While this was not the original intention, we were not aware during the thought of the bot.
 I would like for others who stumble upon this to send ideas how we could help those in-need in similar situations.

+We are always looking to imprve.
+Please send ideas our way.

 ## Possible next steps
 Looking at implementing OCR to translate images.